steinbergmedia/vst3_dev_portal/src/pages/What+is+the+VST+3+SDK/Plug-in+Examples.md

 ## Test Multiple Program Changes

-Very simple Plug-in:
+Very simple plug-in:

 - showing how to support multiple ProgramChange parameters: 16 slots with one associated program change parameter and a program list for each slot.
 - using a generic UI

 ## Test Program Change

-Very simple Plug-in:
+Very simple plug-in:

 - showing how to support Program List
 - using a generic UI